eficode-academy/terraform-fundamentals/02-Create and Manage Resources with Terraform.md

 provider "azurerm" {
   features {}
+  tenant_id       = "ce98c903-f521-4028-89dc-13227927e323"
+  subscription_id = "769d8f7e-e398-4cbf-8014-0019e1fdee59"
 }
 ```
 ----

 ### 2. Configure the main.tf File for Azure Resources

-In the `main.tf` file, we define the necessary resources to host a static website on Azure.
+In the `main.tf` file, we will define the necessary resources to host a static website on Azure.
 This setup includes creating a uniquely named storage account and configuring it to serve static content.

 **Starting with Data and Resource Blocks**